Kamran-Afzali/Kamran-Afzali.github.io/_posts/dbplyr.md

     keep_md: yes
 ---

 # Databases in R and Tidyverse

-(If your data fits in memory there is no advantage to putting it in a database: it will only be slower and more frustrating.)

-If you’re using R to do data analysis, most of the data you need probably already lives in a relational database.
-However, you will learn how to load data in to a local database in order to demonstrate dplyr’s database tools.
-For the this tutorial, I will write the nycflights13::planes and nycflights13::flights data to our database.
+If you're using R to do data analysis, most of the data you need probably already lives in a relational database.
+This blog post discusses how to use R to load data in to a local DataBase, interact with the DB from *Rstudio* IDE, and to capitalize on *dplyr's* database tools.
+This tutorial will use the nycflights13::planes and nycflights13::flights data to feed our database.
 Typically, data would already exist in the database of interest.

+First you have to install and load the following packages:

 ```r